 |---|---|

-ICANN's new gTLD program produced five relevant extensions and 1,195 irrelevant ones.
+ICANN's new gTLD program produced a few dozen relevant extensions and a thousand marginal ones.
 The program charged $185,000 per application — collecting over $350 million in fees — and promised that new extensions would reduce .com's dominance and give users meaningful alternatives.
-A decade later, .com still holds 44% of all domains, the top 5 new gTLDs are all competing on price rather than brand differentiation, and the median new gTLD has fewer registrations than a single popular .com subdomain.
+A decade and a half later, .com still holds 42.7% of all observed hostnames, only 34 new gTLDs clear a million, 617 of the 1,071 hold fewer than 10,000, and the volume leaders compete on price rather than brand differentiation.

 .xyz succeeded not because of the program's design but in spite of it.
 The Alphabet endorsement, the crypto adoption wave, and aggressive promotional pricing were all external factors that no amount of ICANN policy could have engineered.
-The other 1,200 extensions — from .adult (13K entries) to .security (7K) to .luxury (3K) — demonstrate what happens without those factors: a domain extension nobody has heard of, at a price nobody wants to pay, solving a problem nobody has.
+The hundreds of near-empty extensions — from .luxury to .security to .makeup — demonstrate what happens without those factors: a domain extension nobody has heard of, at a price nobody wants to pay, solving a problem nobody has.

 What's at Stake